 I woke with a start much later - not sure of what had woken me - then I heard it again - an eerie sort of scream - the rather un-birdlike calls of a pair of Water Rail.
 No hope of seeing them.

 I woke again not much later, it was just beginning to get light.
 I wriggled my way out of my sleeping bag and poked my head out of the forehatch.
 There was still a mist but thinning now.
 And then I did hear it quite distinctly the ‘booming’ of a Bittern in the distance.

 I only heard it for a minute or so; my first Bittern.
 Then all I could hear were the Reed Warblers and Sedge Warblers ...

 - A bit of poetic license here as I’ve never seen or heard a Nightingale in these woods.
 They did occur in Flintshire in the late 1800s, early 20 Century, but we are at the very northern edge of their breeding range.
-I have sat and listened to one in a small Wood at the edge of the Oxford canal back in the ‘80s - a beautiful moment and a treasured memory.
+I have listened to one at dawn, in a small Wood, at the edge of the Oxford canal back in the ‘80s - a beautiful moment and a treasured memory.